Office of Postsecondary Education (OPE), Department of Education.

 Regulatory Flexibility Act Certification

-The Secretary certifies that the proposed waiver and extension of the project period would not have a significant economic impact on a substantial number of small entities.
-The only entities that would be affected by the proposed waiver and extension of the project period are the current grantees and any other potential applicants.
+The Secretary certifies that the final waiver and extension of the project period will not have a significant economic impact on a substantial number of small entities.
+The only entities that will be affected by the final waiver and extension of the project period are the current grantees and any other potential applicants.

-The Secretary certifies that the proposed waiver and extension would not have a significant economic impact on these entities because the extension of an existing project period imposes minimal compliance costs, and the activities required to support the additional year of funding would not impose additional regulatory burdens or require unnecessary Federal supervision.
+The Secretary certifies that the final waiver and extension will not have a significant economic impact on these entities because the extension of an existing project period imposes minimal compliance costs, and the activities required to support the additional year of funding would not impose additional regulatory burdens or require unnecessary Federal supervision.

 Paperwork Reduction Act of 1995